Weblog

 01 January 2004

-We participtad in the regional event of Jugend forscht (the youth researches) - a German youth science competition - with our research project on the use of methanol as an alternative liquid fuel, solving the disadvantages of pure hydrogen.
+We participated in the regional event of Jugend Forscht (youth researches) - a prominent German youth science competition - with our innovative research on methanol as a potential alternative liquid fuel.
+This project aimed to address the challenges associated with pure hydrogen usage.

 Continue reading